ysaikai/ysaikai.github.io/index.md

 &nbsp; —Helen Keller
 </div>

 Hello, World!
 I am Yuji Saikai the introverted nerdy foodie.
-I develop an AI system that learns from gardeners’ experience and feedback in order to assist them in everyday decision making.
-At the same time, I spend a good amount of time gardening on a half acre of land.
-It gives me opportunities to test the AI system in the real world, produce a wide variety of fruits & vegetables, and share fresh produce with people in a local community.
+I develop an AI system that learns from user’s experience and feedback to offer personalized guidance for everyday gardening activities.
+I try to release an app as soon as iOS 27 is out!
+I also devote substantial time to gardening for myself on a half acre of land.
+This allows me to test the AI system in the real world, play with soil, and share fresh produce with lovely people in a local community.

 - [About Me](./about/)
 - [Teaching](./teaching/)